-The IDEA average response rate in post-secondary courses in all modalities was 64.43% (Fall 2023 IDEA Administration Details) compared to 49.3% (n=15) for online courses that same semester.
+In Fall 2023, the IDEA average response rate in post-secondary courses in all modalities was 64.43% (Fall 2023 IDEA Response Rate) compared to 49.3% (n=15) for online courses that same semester.
 Results indicate that the college needs to improve the response rates for online courses.
-In order to do this, the IDEA survey will be included on each class site in the GCC Moodle LMS.
+Overall quality for all modalities in relation to excellence of teachers and courses for Fall 2023 was higher than the IDEA database average (Fall 2023 Unit Summary Report).

 The college recognizes its responsibility to pursue continuous improvement of its instructional quality.
 In response, the college provides opportunities for faculty professional development.
-GCC's Professional Development and Initiatives Committee (PDIC) uses annual data from Faculty Interest Surveys (PDIC Meeting Minutes, September 29, 2023) to determine topics of workshops offered every spring and fall semesters.
+GCC's Professional Development and Initiatives Committee (PDIC) uses annual data from Faculty Interest Surveys (PDIC minutes from 9/29/2023, Fall Workshops) to determine topics of workshops offered every spring and fall semesters.
 In Fall 2023, PDIC hosted seven workshops with a total of 60 participants.
 Topics included artificial intelligence (AI), student advisement, gaps analysis, and grant writing.

 PDIC is also responsible for the GCC faculty mentoring initiative.
 This initiative pairs seasoned faculty, including subject matter experts, with new faculty members in an effort to strengthen faculty effectiveness and collaboration.
-In AY 2023-2024, twenty-two mentees were paired with mentors who adhered to guidelines in the PDIC Peer Mentoring Guide (November 2023).
-Fifteen faculty mentees were paired with mentors in AY 2022-2023 (See Professional Development Review Committee (PDRC) End of Year Report 2022-2023.
+In AY 2023-2024, twenty-two mentees were paired with mentors who adhered to guidelines in the Peer Mentoring Guide.
+Fifteen faculty mentees were paired with mentors in AY 2022-2023 (See PDRC End of Year Report).

 Faculty are also involved in professional organizations that elevate their teaching and professional repertoire.
-In February 2024, the college collaborated with the Guam Chapter of the Association for Career and Technical Education (ACTE) to celebrate CTE in the Western Pacific (Guam ACTE Summit Flyer).
+In February 2024, the college collaborated with the Guam Chapter of the

+Association for Career and Technical Education (ACTE) to celebrate CTE in the Western Pacific (See flyer).
 Thirty-nine percent of the presenters were GCC administrators and faculty, and the president of the college was a panelist during the School and Industry panel discussion.
 Faculty members, administrators, and students in the Bachelor of Science in Career and Technical Education (BSCTE) degree program were participants of the summit, learning from colleagues and experts in the field of CTE about effective teaching methodologies and modes of delivery.
 The 16 workshops included in the summit were categorized into the following strands: Guided Career Pathways and Partnerships, College and Career Preparation, and Trends, Ideas, and Innovations in Education.